grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 `service saslauthd status`

- saslauthd is not a postfix-specific service, but that's all we're going to be using it for, so we need to edit the configuration to run within postfix's chroot.
+ saslauthd is not a Postfix-specific service, but that's all we're going to be using it for, so we need to edit the configuration to run within Postfix's chroot.

 >**Create SASL smtpd config**
 >